open-power-host-os/infrastructure/ansible/README.md

 	- Path to the SSH known keys for remote hosts, usually `~/.ssh/known_hosts`.
 The local file is just copied to remote target.

-- `bvt-host.yaml` playbook

-	- Paths to SSH private and public keys used to communicate between master and slave nodes.
-	- Path to the SSH private key used to upload artifacts to the configured remote server.
-	- Path to the SSH known keys for remote hosts, usually `~/.ssh/known_hosts`.
-The local file is just copied to remote target.

 Provide the data requested by the playbooks (e.g. Jenkins admin user name/password and SSH keys locations) and wait for automatic setup to finish.